hernantz/blog/content/socialism-works-but-doesnt-scale.md

 volunteers in NGOs.

 We are social animals after all.
-Our brains are wired to live in small communities, groups & villages, with our kin or people we share a common set of values with or a common past.
+Our brains are wired to live in small communities, groups & villages, with our kin and people we share a common set of values with or a common past.

 Socialism comes very natural to people.
 It is digestible and appealing.
 Presents ideas of an altruist society that doesn't leave anyone behind.